How do I learn to invest?

-“Find somebody you can talk to," financial advisor Steely recommended.
+“Find somebody you can talk to," financial consultant Steely recommended.
 “This doesn't have to be a professional… just someone who can offer basic advice, tell you about their experiences, and mentor you."

 You also might want to consider joining an investment club.
 These are informal groups of investors who meet in person to discuss investments, share experiences, and in some cases even make investments.
 Because you're just getting started, look for one that primarily exchanges ideas versus actually pooling money.

 The Motley Fool has a board where investors can find groups, and so does Betterinvesting.org.
 If you decide to go pro, make sure you do your research and take the time to find the right person.
 Get recommendations from family and friends.
 Carefully interview candidates and make sure you are comfortable with them.
 Advisors should never pressure you into buying financial products.

 “You're not looking for a salesperson," Steely added.
 “You're looking for a relationship with someone who can provide education and consultation, and has your best interests in mind at all times."

 Many financial news sites, including The Washington Post, recommend finding a fiduciary advisor, as they are bound by law to make recommendations based on what is best for you, the client.
 Fiduciary advisors are commonly referred to as Registered Investment Advisors.
 You can search for one at the National Association of Personal Financial Consultant's web site, napfa.org.